Sony BRAVIA 8 II OLED TV Review

 Brightness

-The Sony BRAVIA 8 II has good brightness overall.
+The Sony BRAVIA 8 II has very good brightness overall.
 It displays very bright highlights in HDR, making them pop during dim and moderately lit scenes.
 However, the TV is noticeably dimmer in HDR during well-lit scenes with large areas of brightness.
 Its SDR brightness is adequate for a moderately lit room with some overhead lights on, but it's not bright enough to overcome glare in well-lit rooms.

 Pros